The Women’s Storytelling Festival 2025 storytellers are:

 Jennifer Hillery

 Jennifer Hillery wears many hats.
-She is storyteller, mother, lawyer by background, volunteer in her community and for her alma mater Skidmore College, and co-founder of Redwood Speaking, LLC, where individuals and organizations are supported in developing public speaking skills and confidence.
+She is a storyteller, mother, lawyer by background, volunteer in her community and for her alma mater Skidmore College, and co-founder of Redwood Speaking, LLC, where individuals and organizations are supported in developing public speaking skills and confidence.
 Her storytelling highlights include winning a Moth StorySLAM; appearing on World Channel’s “Stories from the Stage;” participating in Riot Improv’s “Stories to Scenes” & Stellar Storytelling’s “Stories & Spirits;” and being a “Featured Teller” at Fugitive Stories.

 Storyteller, In-Person